graemefox/mimi/README.md

 ```
 ./MiMi_v0.02.py -c /path/to/MiMi_config.txt
 ```
-On my modest desktop machine, using data from a single Miseq run (approx 12-16Gb) the MiMi process runs in approximately four hours.
+On my (modest) desktop machine, using data from a single Miseq run (approx 12-16Gb) the MiMi process runs in approximately four hours, your mileage may vary.

 #### Interpret the results
 Data interpretation is identical to that described in the demo_data section, however you will hopefully have many more results.
 The rows in the "MiMi_output.txt" are ranked by the